 A Vase Full of Hope

-It's been a while since I last watched a "Signed, Sealed, Delivered" movie and within seconds of "Signed, Sealed, Delivered: Home Again" starting it was like catching up with some old friends.
-And the warmth was still there as we had Oliver waiting outside Shane's with a cup of coffee as they navigate their feelings towards each other whilst Norman and Rita bringing that wonderful quirkiness.
-And of course part of "Signed, Sealed, Delivered: Home Again" focuses on the on going relationships in particular Norman apprehensive about meeting Rita's parents which you can imagine doesn't go without incident.
+It's been a while since I last watched a "Signed, Sealed, Delivered" movie and within seconds of "Signed, Sealed, Delivered: Home Again" starting it was like catching up with some old, much loved friends.
+And the warmth was still there as we had Oliver waiting outside Shane's with a cup of coffee as they navigate their feelings towards each other whilst Norman and Rita bringing that wonderful quirkiness to the movie.
+And of course part of "Signed, Sealed, Delivered: Home Again" focuses on these on going relationships, in particular Norman feeling apprehensive about meeting Rita's parents, which you can imagine doesn't go without incident.
 It also means we meet Bill and Sunny, Rita's parents who are wonderfully played by Barry Bostwick and Colleen Camp who fit in to the general vibe of the movie perfectly.

 What this all boils down to is that if you have enjoyed the previous "Signed, Sealed, Delivered" you should enjoy watching "Signed, Sealed, Delivered: Home Again" just as much as it is simply like being back with some old friends.